BrainwreckedTech/vcproc/README.md

 #### `lossless`

 This process creates a lossless video.
 It's purpose is to create videos for the `join` process ahead of time.
 Useful for clips that might be used over and over again, like intro, outros, and bumpers.
-Simply `set` these clips like you would any other video, then use filesystem links to refer back to them
+Simply `set` these clips like you would any other video, then use filesystem links to refer back to them.

 ### Unsupported Processes